Shuangy's Kitchensink

 In order to have the cinnamon sugar coating sticking better, brush the donuts in some melted coconut oil.

 I used cane sugar and cinnamon for the coating here, mainly for the photo effect.
-To make it paleo-friendly, replace the cane sugar with the same amount of coconut sugar.
+You can use same amount of coconut sugar.

 How to Store Baked Apple Cider Donuts